Alleviating Cosmological Tensions with the Hadrosymmetric Twin Higgs

 In the mass range \( m_{\pi'^0} < 3m_{\pi^0} \), it is necessary to have a UV completion twin-SM portal below the TeV scale, potentially accessible at the LHC.
 Since the decay requires twin-isospin violation, it is most efficient when the twin pion mixes with the lightest SM pseudoscalar, the \(\pi^0\).
 Furthermore, the dominant contribution to the twin pion to SM decay amplitude arises from an off-shell \(\pi^0\), $\pi'^0 \rightarrow \pi^{0*} \rightarrow \rm{SM}$.
 As estimated in Ref.~\cite{Freytsis:2016dgf}, for \( m_{\pi'^0} < 3m_{\pi^0} \) (\( \sim 400\,\mathrm{MeV} \)), the diphoton mode is expected to be the dominant decay channel for the twin pion.

+In the HTH framework, several candidates for dark matter are theoretically viable.
+One primary scenario is the twin WIMP (T-WIMP), a symmetric thermal relic that freezes out via twin electroweak interactions.
+In this model, T-WIMP annihilation produces a `dark shower' of twin-sector quarks that hadronize into stable twin nucleons and twin pions, the latter of which decay into SM photons through various portals~\cite{Freytsis:2016dgf}.
+Alternatively, if a twin baryon asymmetry is present in the early universe, the stable twin proton and twin neutron can serve as twin baryonic asymmetric dark matter (ADM)~\cite{GarciaGarcia:2015pnn,Farina:2015uea}.

 In the following section, we examine the cosmological implications of the HTH model in light of the features discussed above.
 We first describe how the HTH framework is implemented in the Boltzmann solver \texttt{CLASS}, with particular attention to the decays of twin neutral pions, which govern energy transfer between the twin and visible sectors and impact both the expansion history and structure formation.
+While the stable species, mentioned above, play the role of cold dark matter in the \texttt{CLASS}.
 In contrast to the MTH scenario studied in Ref~\cite{Bansal:2021dfh}, where light twin states dominate the cosmology, the HTH model contains no such states, making twin hadron dynamics the key driver of its cosmological effects.
 We then assess whether these features can help to alleviate current cosmological anomalies, the $H_0$ and $\sigma_8$ tensions.